 A dedication to creativity and the fine arts has led to teaching at University of Nevada and the University of Washington.
 He is one of the founding members of Nevada’s oldest art organization, the Contemporary Arts Center in las Vegas.
 He created Small Works Gallery featuring the works of Herbert Bayer, Nancy Dwyer, Jennifer Steinkamp, Barbara Kasten, and other notable contemporary artists.
 He is the author of several books through Small Works Press.
 His artistic works include the conception and design of Zen Garden Las Vegas.

-We are delighted to assist Stanford with the marketing and management his future exhibitions in the United States and Europe.
+We are delighted to assist Stanford with the ongoing marketing and management of the artist’s exhibitions in the United States and Europe.